February 7, 2018

 - Don’t climb on pallet racks

 - Use the proper method for lifting, pushing and pulling.
-Keep your head up, keep the load close, use a staggered stance, and remember “Nose Follows Toes” to avoid twisting.
+Lift from a "Position of Power" by focusing your eyes straight ahead, staggering your feet and keeping your chest, knees and toes aligned.
+Hold the load close and remember “Nose Follows Toes” to avoid twisting.

 - Don’t carry items up and down ladders to place in shelving

 Make sure your employees are aware of safety standards and expectations.
 Use job hazard recognition to identify potential risks before they become an issue.
 By taking a proactive approach to safety, you can eliminate hazards and teach your employees how to stay out of danger.

 Check the resource catalog for more safety materials.